 You’ve seen them in the footers, sidebars, and maybe even in blog posts.
 Copyright notices are published in a variety of manners, such as TheLawTog Copyright 2014-2017 or TheLawTog © 2017 or 2017 © TheLawTog.
 Even where they are placed varies depending on the site you visit.

 But what is legal?
 Do we have to do this?
 Do we have to continually update it?
 Good news for you – TheLawTog has the quick and easy on this.

 Do I have to give copyright notice?

-First, it may help deter infringement of your intellectual property.
-Especially for those that don’t understand how copyright works see this legal tool as a protection barrier to your content.
+First, it may help deter infringement of your intellectual property especially for those that don’t understand how copyright works.
+They see this legal tool as a protection barrier to your content.
 Unfortunately, others just ignore it, but it may help to deter some.

 Second, it can help to elevate damages received should legal action be taken against an infringer.
 In law, there is an available defense of “innocent infringer”.
 For individuals or companies that try to use this defense, you can preventatively combat it by affixing this notice.

 Lastly, affixing a copyright notice has no monetary outlay.
 Sure, it may take up a small amount of webspace, but it can greatly assist any copyright infringement arguments that may come down the line.

 - Name of publisher

 - Copyright symbol ©, the word Copyright or an accepted variation thereof